webmakaka/Build-a-Slack-Chat-App-with-React-Redux-and-Firebase/README.md

-# Build-a-Slack-Chat-App-with-React-Redux-and-Firebase
+# [Reed Barger] Build a Slack Chat App with React, Redux, and Firebase [ENG, 2020]

-[Reed Barger] Build a Slack Chat App with React, Redux, and Firebase [ENG, 2020]
+Source Codes only